Frequently Asked Questions

 When should I see a gastroenterologist?

-You should consider seeing a gastroenterologist if you experience persistent digestive symptoms like abdominal pain, changes in bowel habits, heartburn, or if you have a family history of gastrointestinal conditions.
+Consider seeing a gastroenterologist if you have persistent digestive symptoms, such as abdominal pain, bowel changes, chronic heartburn, or unexplained weight loss.
+You should also schedule a visit if you have a family history of gastrointestinal conditions or need routine screenings like a colonoscopy..

 How to schedule a new patient appointment?

-To establish care at our office, please have your primary care physician send a referral via fax, mail, or electronic medical record system.
-We will review the referral and contact you to schedule a new patient consultation.
+To establish care, please have your primary care physician send a referral via fax, mail, or electronic medical records.
+Once we receive it, we'll review the referral and contact you to schedule your consultation.
+We offer both in-person and telehealth visits.

 What to bring on the first day of the appointment?